“AFIA OLU OR” IFEJIOKU” (NEW YAM) TRADITIONAL FESTIVAL OF NNEWI AS RELIGIOUS RITUAL AND DRAMA

 The preparation of the festival takes place five months ahead, the girls learn a dance supervised by young men.
 They also dye their bodies and dress gaily.
 Young men (oto kolo) group initiates all young men who are up to age into the masquerade cults so that they will be able to particulate in the masquerade dance.
 The evening prior to the day of the festival, all old yams (from the previous year’s crop) are consumed or discarded followed by “Onuakuku” which marks the dropping of hoes and machetes after the farming season.
 And even though many families have started eating new yam, the supreme ancestral deity of the town, “Edo” and “Edowuwe” his chief priest must not taste new yam until the “Afiaolu” festival.

-The Afiaolu festival commences on “Eke” day with what is traditionally described as “IWAJI” (scaling of yam) and Ikpa Nku (the wood gathering), this heralds the availability of new yam as well as thanks giving to God.
-The festival includes a variety of entertainments including performance of ceremonial rites by the Igwe (king), cultural dance by girls and masquerade dance.
+The Afiaolu festival commences on “Eke” day with what is traditionally described as “IWAJI” (scaling of yam) and Ikpa Nku (the wood gathering), this heralds the availability of new yam as well as a thanksgiving to God.
+The festival includes a variety of entertainments including the performance of ceremonial rites by the Igwe (king), cultural dance by girls and masquerade dance.

 Among are the days of the “Afiaolu” festival, the evening of “Afor” is the most entertaining and most memorable.
 It is usually an evening reserved for masquerades drama and the Igwe and his counselors usually invite the Ijele masquerade from UmueriAnambraState.
 Ijele is the king of the masquerades in Anambra state and it is a family of four: the mother, father, police and palm wine tapper.